mrcavalcanti/mosaicoo/docs/sources/best-practices/best-practices-for-managing-dashboards.md

 # Best practices for managing dashboards

-This page outlines some best practices to follow when managing Grafana dashboards.
+This page outlines some best practices to follow when managing Mosaicoo dashboards.

 ## Before you begin